Maria Carolina of Austria: Early reign

 The fifteen-year-old Queen of Naples journeyed at leisure from Vienna to Naples, making stops at Mantua, Bologna, Florence, and Rome on the way.
 She entered the Kingdom of Naples on 12 May 1768, disembarking at Terracina, where she took leave of her native attendants.
 From Terracina, she and her remaining suite, comprising her brother, the Grand Duke of Tuscany, and his wife Maria Luisa of Spain, ventured to Poztella, where she met her husband, whom she found "very ugly".
 To the Countess of Lerchenfeld, she wrote, "I love him only out of duty..."
 Ferdinand was not taken with her either, declaring, after their first night together, "She sleeps like the dead and sweats like a pig."

 Maria Carolina's dislike of her husband, however, did not get in the way of her bearing children, as her most important wifely duty was to perpetuate the dynasty.
-In total, Maria Carolina bore Ferdinand eighteen children, of whom seven survived into adulthood including his successor, Francis I, the last Holy Roman Empress, a Grand Duchess of Tuscany, the last Queen of the French, and a Princess of Asturias.
+In total, Maria Carolina bore Ferdinand eighteen children within twenty-one years, from 1772 to 1793.
+Seven of these children survived into adulthood including his successor, Francis I, the last Holy Roman Empress, a Grand Duchess of Tuscany, the last Queen of the French, and a Princess of Asturias.